 I know a few of you who are coming over to our beloved country for various reasons.
-Some of you are first timer.
+Some of you are first-timers.
 I wanted to share these things you should know before coming to the Philippines to help you prepare for your adventure.

 2. You can find many sari-sari stores all over the Philippines.
 Sari-sari store is like a mini grocery store.
 Along with it are the "tambays".
-Tambays are people who just lounge to pass time, some are drinking alcohol, mostly men and unemployed.
+Tambays are people who just lounge to pass the time.
+Some are drinking alcohol, mostly men and unemployed.
 It's a common scenery here in the Philippines.
 If you pass by them they may ask you to have a "tagay" with them.
 Decline politely and move on.

-3. Wednesday and Saturday is a no Plastic day in Cebu City.
+3. Wednesday and Saturday is no Plastic day in Cebu City.
 In Mandaue City, they already ban using plastic bags.
-I am not sure with other Cities.
+I am not sure about other Cities.

 4. We call every Caucasians "Joe".
 I really do not know why.

 5. When you feel adventurous and wanted to use public transportation get ready and be used to being close to a stranger.
 Like very close, up to the elbow to elbow and sometimes skin to skin.